 Leverage Our Efforts

 With all these changes comes the need for new protocols and procedures for both the clinical side and laboratory.
 These digital tools were made to simplify processes.
-Because these products are proliferating dental offices and laboratories, dentists and dental technicians are learning to change their ways of practice.
+Because these products are proliferating in dental offices and laboratories, dentists and dental technicians are learning to change their ways of practice.

 Especially being affected are the full-mouth implant-supported restorations that we are now able to offer patients.
 New software and materials, as well as improvements in old materials, make the systems more predictable and precise and also require learning to be a constant need for both the dentist and dental technician.
 This includes new ways of communicating with all team members involved.
-Dentists and technicians are asking patients to invest in their expertise; so dental professionals are obligated to know which product is the best for each case, how the product will function, what its limitations are, and what the correct preparation design should be.
-Then dentists should ask technicians what is the best and most efficient way to successfully convey all the information in the patient’s mouth to the laboratory.
+Dentists and technicians are asking patients to invest in their expertise; therefore, dental professionals are obligated to know which product is the best for each case, how the product will function, what its limitations are, and what the correct preparation design should be.
+Then dentists should ask technicians what the best and most efficient way is to successfully convey all the information in the patient’s mouth to the laboratory.
 Without these steps, a practice may not have satisfied patients or esthetic restorations.

 Equally important is emphasizing with patients that technology is only a small part and an “enhancement” of the dentist’s personal service.
 It is still the human touch, a clear vision of the final outcome, effective collaboration, and emotional intelligence that makes the biggest difference for the patient.